aaronbloomfield/ccc/hws/arbitrage/index.md

 #### Output

 Your program will analyze the various values at the different DEXes, and make a change (or not).
-Your output must be in an exact format.
+Your output must be in the exact format shown below.
 If no profitable trades are possible, then you should output `No profitable arbitrage trades available`.
 If an trade is made, then the output should be of the form:

 ```
 Exchanged -123.0000 ETH for 2.3400 TC; fees: 1.23 USD; prices: ETH 12.30 USD, TC: 1.23 USD; holdings: 34.30 USD